 Most importantly be genuine, your boss will spot fake interest a mile off.

-Found this interesting – join the 100 plus women who are part of the Happenista Project
+Join the 600 plus women who are part of the Happenista Project.